Popular related searches

 UI Design:

-Now that you have even more knowledge, you can proceed onto something a bit more substantial.
+Now that you’ve got even more knowledge under your belt, why not proceed to something more substantial?
 An IxDF membership gives you access to over 35 UX and UI design courses.
-Simply head to the course page, and choose your path.
+Simply head to the course page and choose your path.

 The Take Away